 Fostering Social Worker

-Our social workers have a small allocation of foster families and so they are available to give you the support you need at the time you need it.
+Our social workers have a small allocation of foster families and are available to give you the support you need at the time you need it.
 Expect a regular visit from your fostering social worker as often as you need it.

-Your fostering social worker will support you in;
+Your fostering social worker will support you in

 - Meeting any challenges that may arise

 - Your therapeutic parenting support to the child

 - Facilitating your attendance at meetings, appointments, access etc., if needed.